rbodarve/YOLOv10n_NSFW_Detection/README.md

-# YOLOv10n TensorFlow Lite Conversion Pipeline
+# Tensorflow Lite and ONNX Conversion for YOLOv10n Models for NSFW Detection in Mobile

-A comprehensive Jupyter notebook implementation for training YOLOv10n models and converting them to TensorFlow Lite format for mobile deployment.
-This project provides an end-to-end pipeline from dataset preparation to TFLite model conversion, with automatic dataset detection and fallback to COCO128.
+A sample Jupyter notebook implementation for training YOLOv10n models and converting them to TensorFlow Lite format for mobile deployment.
+This project provides steps from dataset preparation to TFLite model conversion, with automatic dataset detection and fallback to one of the default datasets, COCO128.
+The program was done in Google Colab and as such its designed for execution in cloud environments, only changing datapaths for easier integration to other environments.

 ## Features